Linyoa/Enhanced-Training-Mode/readme.md

 	- Airdodge - Airdodges every other frame.
 	- Jump - Jumps every other frame.
 	- Down-B - The CPU will use down special every other frame.
 Useful when combined with down special like rest or pokemon change.
-	- Up-B OOS - The CPU will hold shield.
-After a hit connects on shield

 - Input Recording - Press D-Pad down to start recording inputs (for up to 400 frames.
 Press D-pad down again to stop recording inputs.
 - Input Playback - Press D-Pad Up to start playing recorded inputs.
 Input loops on completion.